-- Ask your doctor about artificial saliva products.
+- Ask your doctor or dentist about artificial saliva products.
 These products are available by prescription.

 Nausea (an upset or "queasy" stomach) is a feeling of sickness that is sometimes accompanied by vomiting.
-Medicines, pain, constipation, or the flu can cause nausea.
+Medicines, pain, constipation or the flu can cause nausea.
 Many medicines are available to treat nausea.
-Ask your doctor if there is a medicine that can help you.
+Ask your provider if there is a medicine that can help you.

 - Drinking liquids on an empty stomach can add to the feeling of nausea.
 Try sipping beverages slowly during your meals or drinking 30 to 60 minutes after eating solid foods.

 - If the smell of food bothers you, avoid foods with unpleasant or strong odors.
 Eat somewhere other than the kitchen, where the odors might be strongest.

 - Avoid greasy, fried or spicy foods.
 These foods take longer to digest and can make you feel bloated, uncomfortable and more nauseous.

 - Avoid large meals and infrequent meals.
 The smaller and more frequent your meals and snacks are, the more comfortable you will be.